fsefidabi/admin-panel-server/README.md

 Application is running on `http://localhost:1337`

+#### Development commands:

+- Starts application with the autoReload enabled: `npm run develop`
+- Builds the administration panel and minimizing the assets: `npm run build`

 To use this admin panel you should also clone and run the [client side application](https://github.com/fsefidabi/admin-panel-client.git).